solana-labs/wormhole-hackathon/ideas.md

 -   Fee Compare: A simple interface that tracks and compares cost to execute something given certain parameters across various DeFi platforms.
 Parameters include desired spread, transaction fees, trading pair setc.
 Can also track total value saved in transaction fees/spread

 -   Creating Custom Markets on Serum: An interface to create custom markets on Serum from Ethereum.
 Including the set-up of decentralised market makers.

--   More DeFi project ideas specifically related to Serum can be found here: <https://projectserum.com/blog/project-ideas>

 -   Slashing Insurance: A simple insurance protocol where the community can provide insurance for validators against the risk of being slashed